Innovator, Hydragas Founder

 Vision, Passion & Reality

-Our gas extraction guru, Philip Morkel, is the innovator behind Hydragas’s process technology.
-But his experience comes from developing, engineering and constructing resource projects and megaprojects globally.
-This company’s specialty is the ability to recover methane gas dissolved in large water bodies.
-It has an upside potential to enable a multi-billion dollar, low-carbon, renewable energy business.
+Our gas extraction guru is Philip Morkel.
+He is the innovator of Hydragas’ world-leading process technology and design.
+As such, his engineering experience came from developing megaprojects globally.
+He led many engineering and constructing resource projects in Africa and other continents.
+The Hydragas company specialty is its ability to recover methane gas dissolved in large, deep water bodies.
+Further, it has upside potential to enable a multi-billion dollar, low-carbon, renewable energy business.

 Transition of scientific work into practical resource use

-The Expert Group issued the document formally in June 2009.
-He also helped translate it into French in February 2010 in order to be acceptable in the DRC.
-Since then, Philip has a continuing role in an advisory capacity, working on achieving compliant and value-adding gas recovery with more appropriate extraction technology.
+The Expert Group finally issued the MPs document formally in June 2009.
+We translated it into French in February 2010.
+The French version was required for it to be acceptable in the DRC.
+Since the MPs’ publication, Philip has a continuing role in an advisory capacity to the governments.
+More importantly, he is now working to improve on his compliant and value-adding gas recovery design, using his unique extraction technology.

 Gas Extraction Design Concept

 In 2002, Philip had invented a new processing concept for gas extraction for Lake Kivu.
 Hydragas then pilot-tested it successfully from January to May 2004.
 We ran six months of pilot runs to demonstrate the operation and gather detailed data.
 When requested, we ran further demos for investors and government.
 These pilot-plant demos included several staged for the Rwandan Ministry of Energy.

 Our design concept was a departure from the conventional design.
 We proposed many needed variations to the “legacy” extraction concept.
 Union Chimique de Belge had first developed their concept project and built it in 1962-65.
 This “UPEGAZ” unit ran until 2003.
 By this stage in 2003, equipment breakdowns were becoming persistent and expensive.
 It was shut down permanently by 2004.